 Executive Order Regarding Sick Leave

-In May, 2015, President Obama signed an executive order requiring mandatory sick leave to be provided by all federal contractors.
-This new policy requires that government contractors give employees 7 days per calendar year of paid sick leave.
+In May 2015, President Obama signed an executive order requiring mandatory sick leave to be provided by all federal contractors.
+This new policy requires that government contractors give employees 7 days per the calendar year of paid sick leave.
 This includes construction companies, contracts covered under the Service Contract Act, and contracts in connection with federal lands and federal employees.
 The executive order takes effect on January 1, 2017.
-Under these provisions employees earn 1 hour of sick leave for every 30 hours worked and are allowed to rollover the sick leave.
+Under these provisions, employees earn 1 hour of sick leave for every 30 hours worked and are allowed to roll over the sick leave.
 Employers are not required to payout the sick leave when the employee leaves the company and if the employee rehires within 12 months, the previously accrued sick leave is reinstated.

 California companies are required to meet both the California Sick Leave laws and National regulations.
 When there are differences in definitions, and how paid time off is given, companies must comply with the most strict requirements.
 In regards to sick leave, the California laws are more strict than the National regulations.

 Employees are required to provide advanced notice of sick leave use when notice can be foreseen.
 If employees are unable to provide advanced notice, they must notify their employer as soon as is reasonable.